-In 1998, the BIR issued a deficiency excise tax assessment against Petron.
-The assessment relates to Petron's use of P659 million worth of TCCs to pay certain excise tax obligations from 1993 to 1997.
+In 1998, the Bureau of Internal Revenue (BIR) issued a deficiency excise tax assessment against Petron.
+The assessment relates to Petron's use of P659 million worth of Tax Credit Certificates (TCCs) to pay certain excise tax obligations from 1993 to 1997.
 The TCCs were transferred to Petron by suppliers as payment for fuel purchases.
-Petron contested the BIR's assessment before the CTA.
-In July 1999, the CTA ruled that, as a fuel supplier of BOI-registered companies, Petron was a qualified transferee of the TCCs.
+Petron contested the BIR's assessment before the Court of Tax Appeals (CTA).
+In July 1999, the CTA ruled that, as a fuel supplier of companies registered with the Board of Investments (BOI), Petron was a qualified transferee of the TCCs.
 The CTA ruled that the collection by the BIR of the alleged deficiency excise taxes was contrary to law.
-The BIR appealed the ruling to the CA where the case was still pending as of December 31, 2011.
-The CA issued a resolution suspending decision on the case until the termination of the DOF investigation on the TCCs assigned to Petron.

-Petron filed a motion for reconsideration which remained unresolved as of December 31, 2011.
-Petron filed a Motion for Re-raffle requesting the re-raffle of the case and its immediate resolution.
+The BIR appealed the ruling to the Court of Appeals.
+The Court of Appeals issued a resolution suspending decision on the case until the termination of the Department of Finance (DOF) investigation on the TCCs assigned to Petron.
+Petron filed a motion for reconsideration and a Motion for Re-raffle requesting the re-raffle of the case and its immediate resolution.
+On March 21, 2012, the Court of Appeals promulgated a Decision in favor of Petron and against the BIR, affirming the ruling of the CTA striking down the assessment issued by the BIR for deficiency excise taxes in 1998 based on a finding by the BIR that the TCCs used by Petron as payment were fraudulent.

-In May 2002, the BIR issued a P254 million assessment against Petron for deficiency excise taxes for the years 1995 to 1998.
+In 2002, the BIR issued a P254 million assessment against Petron for deficiency excise taxes for the years 1995 to 1998.
 The assessment results from the cancellation by the DOF of tax debit memos, the related TCCs and their assignment to Petron.
 Petron contested the assessment before the CTA.
 On May 4, 2007, the CTA second division denied Petron's petition, ordering Petron to pay the BIR P601 million representing Petron's P254 million unpaid deficiency excise taxes for the taxable years 1995 to 1998 and 25% late payment surcharge and 20% delinquency interest per annum computed from June 27, 2002.
 Petron appealed the decision to the CTA en banc, which ruled in favor of Petron, reversing the unfavorable decision of the CTA second division.
-The BIR contested the CTA en banc decision before the Supreme Court where the case was still pending as of December 31, 2011.
+The BIR contested the CTA en banc decision before the Supreme Court (SC).
+On March 21, 2012, the SC promulgated a Decision in favor of Petron and against the BIR, affirming the decision of the CTA en banc finding that the CIR had no legal basis to assess the excise taxes or any penalty surcharge or interest thereon as Petron was an innocent transferee for value of the subject TCCs which had therefore properly filed its tax returns, and paid the appropriate taxes using such TCCs, for the years 1995 to 1998.